eclipse-ee4j/cargotracker/README.md

 After the application runs, it will be available at: http://localhost:8080/cargo-tracker/.
-Under the hood, the application uses a number of Jakarta EE (Java EE 7) features including Faces 2.2, CDI, EJB 3.2, Persistence 2.1, REST 2, WebSocket, JSON Processing, Bean Validation 1.1 and Messaging 2.
+Under the hood, the application uses a number of Jakarta EE 8 features including Faces 2.2, CDI, EJB 3.2, Persistence 2.1, REST 2, WebSocket, JSON Processing, Bean Validation 1.1 and Messaging 2.

 There are several web interfaces, REST interfaces and a file system scanning